Understanding Autism Diagnosis and Screenings

 What do I do if my child has been diagnosed with autism?

-If your child has been diagnosed with autism then the best next step is to start the process to begin ABA therapy.
+If your child has been diagnosed with autism then a next step would be to start the process to begin ABA therapy.
 At Centria Autism, we will work side-by-side with you and your insurance providers and physicians to verify insurance coverage, get insurance authorizations and have an assessment scheduled as quickly as possible.

 How long will it take for my child to start ABA therapy?